-Short for File Allocation Table, FAT is a method of keeping track of the contents of a hard drive used by early Microsoft operating systems.
+Short for file allocation table, FAT is a method of keeping track of the contents of a hard drive used by early Microsoft operating systems that was first introduced in 1977.
 The table is a chart of numbers that correspond to cluster addresses on the hard drive.
-Below is a listing of the different types of FAT that have been used and the operating systems using them.
+Below is a listing of the different types of FAT and the operating systems using them.

 A File Allocation Table that uses 12-bit binary system that was derived from FAT8.
 A hard drive formatted using FAT12 can use a maximum of approximately 16,736,256 volume size, and today is no longer used.
-If your computer is running Windows 95 or above and your FAT within FDISK is being displayed as FAT12 your hard drive is corrupted, bad, or has a computer virus.
+If your computer is running Windows 95 or above and fdisk displays FAT12, your hard drive is corrupt, bad, or has a virus.

 FAT utilizing a 16-bit binary system.
 Used with Windows 3.x to Windows 95.

-Enhanced File Allocation Table utilizing a 28-bit binary system, first used in Windows 95 OSR2 and Windows 98, that saves disk space by using 4k Cluster.
-See FAT32 Page for extended information about FAT32.
+Enhanced File Allocation Table utilizing a 28-bit binary system, first used in Windows 95 OSR2 and Windows 98, that saves disk space using 4 k cluster.
+See FAT32 page for extended information about FAT32.